kukuu/leadership-culture-diversity/README.md

 Self organising ARTs do not fund themselves or define their own mission.
 That remains a management responsibility, as it is an element of implementation of a  strategy.

+## The Development or Engineering Manager
+The Development or Engineering Manager exhibits the principles and practices of Lean-Agile servant leadership.
+Coaching Scrum teams to deliver effectively, at a sustainable pace, and as Advisor to use agile engineering practices such as automated builds and TDD.

+Further, the Manager  takes responsibility for eliminating impediments, actively evolves the systems in which all knowledge workers operate, takes subtle control in assigning individuals to teams, participates in defining and administering compensation, benefilts and promotions, evaluate performance, including team input and corrective actions, remains close enough to the team to add value and to be competent, input into training and development strategy, organising training and themed dev community months/internal developer conferences.

+Other duties will include involved in recruitment and retention strategy, on-boarding new developers, co-facilitating development community of practice, appraisals & Performance Management, organising recognition awards and socials, and finally stays far away to let them problem-solve on their own.

 ## DORA (Digital Operational Resilience Act)

 DORA ensures a consistent provision of services across the entire value chain by introducing an end-to-end holistic framework for effective Risk management, ICT and cyber security operational capabilities, and Third Party management.